cmb69/realblog_xh/README.md

 ### Categories

-Realblog_XH currently has only very basic support for categories.
+Realblog_XH has basic support for categories.
 To define the categories a post belongs to, enter a *comma separated* list of category names in the respective field of the article form:

     Category 1,Category 2

 Note that you can define as many categories as you like.

-It is not possible for visitors to filter for categories, but you can prepare separate CMSimple_XH pages for each category, and display the respective posts on these pages by passing a second argument to `Realblog_blog()`:

-    {{{Realblog_blog(false, 'Category 1')}}}

 ### Archive